by Matt Slick

 |Jesus did not return evil for evil: "and while being reviled, He did not revile in return; while suffering, He uttered no threats, but kept entrusting Himself to Him who judges righteously," (1 Peter 2:23).||Allah urges war: "O you who believe! fight those of the unbelievers who are near to you and let them find in you hardness; and know that Allah is with those who guard (against evil)," (Quran 9:123).|

 So again I ask any Muslim who might be reading this which way would he prefer to be treated?
-Would he want the Christian to love him and bless him even though he is not a believer as as the New Testament us.
+Would he want the Christian to love him and bless him even though he is not a believer as the New Testament commands us?
 Or, would you rather be treated as the Quran says to treat unbelievers?
 If you say you would rather be treated the way the New Testament says, then aren't you saying the New Testament treatment is better?
 If, on the other hand, you say that you would prefer to be treated as the Quran tells you to treat unbelievers, then you would be advocating the idea that Christians should kill Muslims (and/or put them under heavy subjection).
 But this, of course, is against what the New Testament teaches.